lmweber/spatzli/README.md

-# prespace
+# spatzli

-R package to collect functions for preprocessing spatial transcriptomics data
+R package containing functions for analyzing spatial transcriptomics data

-Work in progress
+To be submitted to Bioconductor